 GET CREATIVE in the MAKERSPACE!

-Current GVSU students and faculty can submit a 3D print for free as long as you present a valid GVSU ID.
+Current GVSU students, faculty, and staff can submit a 3D print request for FREE with a current and valid GVSU ID.

 MAKERSPACE 3D PRINTING POLICY

 We believe in artistic expression, however, no one will be permitted to use the 3D printers to create material that is:

 - Prohibited by local, state or federal law.

 - Unsafe, harmful, dangerous or poses a threat to the well-being of others.

 - Obscene or otherwise inappropriate for the university's educational environment.

 - In violation of another person's intellectual property rights.

 Our 3D printing services may only be used for lawful purposes.